JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 ### Extension Default Properties

 `id`
 : Unique ID.
-Consider prepending ID with the prefix related to the plugin name or ID to not clash with other plugins defining extensions with the same ID, e.g., `com.example.myplugin.myExtension`.
+Consider prepending ID with the prefix related to the plugin name or ID to not clash with other plugins defining extensions with the same ID, for example, `com.example.myplugin.myExtension`.

 `order`
 : Allows ordering all defined extensions using `first`, `last` or `before|after [id]` respectively.

 `os`
-: Allows restricting an extension to given OS, e.g., `os="windows"` registers the extension on Windows only
+: Allows restricting an extension to a given OS, for example, `os="windows"` registers the extension on Windows only

 If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.